(^Venice: Libreria Acqua Alta)

 Experiencing Cities First-hand

-For instance, if you were to travel to Europe with your kids in tow, you may want to give them an exhilarating tour around Rome.
+If you were to travel to Europe with your kids in tow, you may want to give them an exhilarating tour around Rome.
 I mean, what can be grander than a visit to the 2,000-year old Pantheon, right?
 It’s probably something your kids read about in one of their schoolbooks, and now, you have a chance to show them the place in the flesh.
 You need not take the bus; just let the kids stroll as they take in the milestones of Rome.
 Don’t leave without tossing a coin in the Trevi Fountain.
-This will tickle their fancy and imagination.
+This will tickle their imagination.

 Experience the Rides, Be Street Safe